MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/optimizing-business-process.md

 - Look for key performance indicators to identify what's functioning well and what needs improvement.

-- Step back and get an outside perspective by sharing the process with your team​.
+- Step back and get input by sharing the process document with your team​.

-- Share the process with management to get higher-level input<!--Suggested, to vary the wording.--> and provide transparent accountability for each step within the process. ​
+- Share the process document with management to get higher-level perspective and provide transparent accountability for each step within the process. ​

 - Look at your process from the point of view of the user or customer who might